bostontrader/bookwerx-core/README.md

 this app could easily handle.

-The "distributions" of a transaction (the debits and credits part) are all tagged with a currency and a single transaction can include either one or two different currencies.
+The "distributions" of a transaction (the debits and credits part) are all tagged with a currency and a single transaction can include any number of different currencies.

-Any transaction which includes only a single currency must satisfy the usual sum-of-debits = sum-of-credits constraint.
+Any transaction which includes only a single currency should satisfy the usual sum-of-debits = sum-of-credits constraint.

-Any transaction which includes two currencies must still satisfy that constraint.
+Any transaction which includes two currencies should still satisfy that constraint.
-[But...](https://www.youtube.com/watch?v=FaVFuX8z26c) We must modify said constraint a wee bit to make it fit.
-As you can readily imagine, the actual numbers involved won't add up the way we expect.
-Instead, **bookwerx-core** will compute an implied exchange rate R such that sum-of-debits * R = sum-of-credits.
+[But...](https://www.youtube.com/watch?v=FaVFuX8z26c) We can modify said constraint a wee bit to make it fit.
+As you can readily imagine, the actual numbers involved won't add up the way we ordinarily expect.
+Instead, you can compute an implied exchange rate R such that sum-of-debits * R = sum-of-credits.

 But be careful with this.
 Although simple transactions such as currency exchanges can easily be recorded by debiting one currency and crediting the other, you could easily make nonsensical transactions if you're not paying attention when you do this.

+##Validation

+Notice I say "you" can do this or that, not **bookwerx-core**.
+This is intentional and keeping with the principal that this core is a minimalist thing.
+Although there is a core of necessary referential integrity constaints that **bookwerx-core** enforces, extra fancy features, such as validation belong elsewhere.
+You may easily use this API to make non-sensensical entries into your records.
+GIGO.

 ##Data Analysis